 Stephen worked for over 20 years executing illustration, storyboarding and product design and development for organizations such as BBDO, Chiat/Day, NWAyer, Disney, Waterford Crystal, Lenox, Wilton Armetale and Teleflora.
 During that time, he spent many fruitful years designing product for St. George Crystal.
 Stephen also has taught illustration at the Art Center College of Design.

 Through the years Stephen developed a keen interest in the work of Carl Jung, Katharine Cook Briggs and Isabel Briggs Myers.
 He became certified in the administration and interpretation of the Myers Briggs Type Indicator®, a psychological type assessment used as a tool to assist in the verification of one’s psychological type.
 He was designated a master practitioner of the assessment and currently is a certification instructor for college, university and independent career counselors, nationwide.
 He also maintains his own private practice.
 There is true synergy between his work with psychological type and his creative work.

-Stephen Santore currently lives in San Diego, California.
+Stephen Santore currently lives in Asheville, North Carolina.